October 4, 2017

-GoalSeeking to raise $12,600 to give coffee trees to 24 families in northern Thailand
+SummaryThis project seeks to raise $12,600 to give coffee trees, training and workshops to 24 families

 DescriptionThe hill tribe villagers of northern Thailand do not receive development assistance from the government.
 As a result, the people struggle to generate income to purchase food and medicine and to educate their children.

-Integrated Tribal Development Project (ITDP), on the other hand, works with villagers by providing coffee seedlings as well as training in irrigation and land management techniques.
+Integrated Tribal Development Foundation (ITDF), works with villagers by providing coffee seedlings as well as training in irrigation and land management techniques.
 Villagers also have the option to become part of the Thai Tribal Arabica Coffee Cooperative, which gives them access to global markets and Fair Trade certification.